streetsidesoftware/vscode-spell-checker/fixtures/workspaces/multi-dictionary/en-us/README.md

 Words like favor and behavior are correct.

-But colour is not.
+But colour, favour, and behaviour is not.

 <!---
-cspell:ignore colour
+Ignoring the forbidden words will prevent the spell checker errors: cspell:ignore colour favour behaviour
 --->